james2406/CodeFirstGirls-York2016/5-javascript/README.md

   * A contact form (for example name and email)
   * Social buttons
   * As many different HTML elements you can manage
-  * Interactive elements (like forms) on the website don’t need to be functional, but should be present if they need to be for the visual aspect of the design
+  * Interactive elements (like forms) on the website don’t need to be functional but should be present if they need to be for the visual aspect of the design
 * (optional) Good organisation
   * Version control using GitHub
   * Sensible commit messages